TopGun2001/MNIST-Hardware-Accelerator/README.md

 However, the RTL-based design did not yield a significant speedup.
 Despite being functionally correct, the RTL implementation encountered resource bottlenecks, particularly with LUTs and BRAMs, which reached near 100% utilization.
 These constraints prevented effective pipelining and limited parallel execution, ultimately restricting performance gains.

-## Important Folders
+## Repository Structure
-- Demo: Run the jupyter notebook with the relevant bitstream and hardware handoff file in the proper folders.
-Also comes with weights and biases csv and inputs csv.
+1. __Demo__: Contains Jupyter Notebook program to run.
+Bitstreams and Hardware Handoff files.
+Input, weights and biases csv files.
+   - Place all the files in the same folder as the notebook.
+   - .bit and .hwh must have same names else there wil be an error.
+   - Run each cell in the notebook for inferencing.

-- HLS: Contains Vitis files for the HLS IP.
+2. __HLS__: Contains Vitis files for the HLS IP.
+   - Open Vitis HLS IDE, both old and new versions should work.
+   - Add the source, header and test files to project.
+   - Select correct part number `xck26-sfvc784-2LV-c` corresponding to Kria KV260 Vision AI starter kit.
+   - Now you can run simulation, synthesis, C/RTL co-simulation etc.

-- RTL: Contains Verilog/SystemVerilog files used for the RTL IP.
+3. __RTL__: Contains Verilog/SystemVerilog files used for the RTL IP.
 Also includes the relevant testbench for the module in each of the folders.
+   - Open Vivado IDE and add all the design and testbench files.
+   - Select the same part number corresponding to the board.
+   - You can perform the whole design flow upto bitstream generation

 ## Contributors
 We are Computer Engineering students (Class of 2025) from the National University of Singapore.